GCidadeF/GCidadeF/README.md

 # 🐍Gabriel Cidade Feitosa
 **`Desenvolvedor`**

 Meu nome é Gabriel Cidade Feitosa, sou biomédico formado pela Universidade Católica de Brasília - UCB.
-Atualmente estou cursando mestrado em Patologia Molecular pela Universidade de Brasília e aprendendo sozinho a programar por Python e Java.
+Mestre em Patologia Molecular pela Universidade de Brasília e aprendendo sozinho a programar com Python e Java.
 Eu amo estudar e aprender.
 Espero ser bem acolhido pela comunidade de Devs.
-Desde já, agradeço a todos que quiserem contribuir com minha jogrnada.
+Desde já, agradeço a todos que quiserem contribuir com minha jornada.

 My name is Gabriel Cidade Feitosa.
-I am a biomedical scientist, graduated from the Universidade Católica de Brasília (UCB).
-I am currently pursuing a master’s degree in Molecular Pathology at the University of Brasília and teaching myself how to program in Python and Java.
-I love studying and learning.
-I hope to be warmly welcomed by the developer community.
-Thank you in advance to everyone who wishes to contribute to my journey.
+I am a biomedical scientist graduated from the Catholic University of Brasília (UCB).
+I hold a Master's degree in Molecular Pathology from the University of Brasília and am currently self-teaching programming in Python and Java.
+I am passionate about studying and continuously expanding my knowledge.
+I look forward to being warmly welcomed by the developer community and to learning from the experience and expertise of its members.
+I would like to express my sincere gratitude in advance to everyone who is willing to contribute to and support my journey.

 <p align="left">
       <a href="https://github.com/GCidadeF?tab=followers">